LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 - [ ] 3.4.a When developing a model, we choose the performance metric(s) prior to actually training the model, from among the most standard metrics possible
 - [ ] 3.4.b The implementation of robustness metrics is considered and evaluated for each modelling project, and applied by default in cases where the input data may be subject to fine-grain alterations (e.g. images, sounds)
-- [ ] 3.4.c The above practices that we implement are documented and integrated into the model lifecycle documentation of the models concerned, including the performance metrics chosen
+- [ ] 3.4.c The above practices that we implement are documented and integrated into the model lifecycle documentation of the concerned models, including the performance metrics chosen
 - [ ] 3.4.d We have not yet introduced any such measures

 <details>